Regulation of agriculture

 Submissions were due by 18 August 2016.

 This inquiry is completed.
-The inquiry report was handed to the Australian Government on 15 November 2016.
+The final report was handed to the Australian Government on 15 November 2016 and publicly released on 28 March 2017.

 The inquiry focused on regulations that have a material impact on the competitiveness and productivity of Australian agriculture, with the aim of: